We use cookies on this site to enhance your experience.

 The Centre for Student Equity, Diversity and Inclusion works to cultivate a culture on campus that respects and promotes equity, diversity, inclusion (EDI) and social justice in all aspects of Laurier – from classrooms to residence communities.
 The Centre provides support, education and spaces for students to find community and engage in equity, diversity and inclusion initiatives.

-Note: Privacy legislation does not permit the Department of Residence to share your medical/disability information with Laurier's Accessible Learning Centre (ALC).
-Requesting accommodations in residence does not automatically register you with the ALC.
-To qualify for academic accommodations, you must register directly with the ALC.
-For more information, please visit the Accessible Learning website.
+Note: Requesting accommodations in residence does not automatically register you with Accessible Learning (AL) for academic accommodations.
+To qualify for academic accommodations, you must register directly with AL. For more information, please visit the Accessible Learning website.

-For incoming students who are applying for residence and require a service/support animal, they are required to have their doctor complete the Residence Disability and Medical Verification Form that can be downloaded from within the residence application.
+For incoming students who are applying for residence and require a service animal, they are required to register with Accessible Learning.

 Food Services is able to accommodate many dietary needs such as allergies or food intolerances, vegetarian, vegan, no gluten, halal and prescribed diets.
 Feel free to contact Food Services with any questions or concerns you may have regarding your dietary requirements.